francescolonardo/CRTP-Preparation/learning_objective_07.md

 Please note that we must use the `$null` variable to address output redirection issues.

 To run SafetyKatz on `dcorp-mgmt`, we will download and execute it in-memory using the Loader.
-Run the following command on the reverse shell.

 ![HFS -SafetyKatz.exe](./assets/screenshots/learning_objective_07_hfs_safetykatz.png)